softsuiteng/wjbmr/content/articles/8-1/a-ten-year-review-of-verrucae-a-hospital-based-study-in-south-south-nigeria/index.md

 ---
-title: "A Ten Year Review of Verrucae a Hospital Based Study in South South Nigeria"
+title: "A Ten Year Review of Verrucae: A Hospital-Based Study in South-South Nigeria"
 date: 2021-04-15T10:00:00+01:00
 draft: false